Roee-Bar/MentorMatch/docs/KAN-20_IMPLEMENTATION_PLAN.md

 2. **Project Service Updates**
    - [ ] Update `lib/services/projects/project-service.ts`
-     - When project created/updated with co-supervisor, update `activePartnershipProjectId` on both supervisors
+     - When project created/updated with co-supervisor, set `coSupervisorId` and `coSupervisorName` on Project
-     - When project completed/cancelled, clear `activePartnershipProjectId` and optionally unpair
+     - No supervisor document updates needed (partnerships are project-based)
+     - Co-supervising does NOT count toward supervisor capacity

 3. **Project Status Changes**
-   - [ ] Add logic to handle partnership cleanup when project status changes
+   - [ ] Create `app/api/projects/[id]/status-change/route.ts` endpoint for handling project status changes
-   - [ ] When project completes: clear `activePartnershipProjectId` (keep partnership for future projects)
+   - [ ] When project status changes to 'completed': automatically clear `coSupervisorId` and `coSupervisorName` from Project
-   - [ ] When project cancelled: clear `activePartnershipProjectId` (keep partnership for future projects)
+   - [ ] When project is deleted: automatically clear `coSupervisorId` and cancel all pending partnership requests for that project
-   - [ ] Optional: Add setting to auto-unpair when project ends (if needed)
+   - [ ] Use `ProjectService.handleProjectStatusChange()` method for status change handling
+   - [ ] Use `ProjectService.handleProjectDeletion()` method for deletion handling

+---

+### Phase 5.5: Error Handling & Edge Cases
+**Goal**: Handle edge cases and error scenarios gracefully

+#### Edge Case Handling:
+1. **Project Deletion with Pending Requests**
+   - When a project is deleted while partnership requests are pending, automatically cancel all pending requests for that project
+   - Implementation: `SupervisorPartnershipRequestService.cancelRequestsForProject(projectId)`
+   - Called from `ProjectService.handleProjectDeletion()`

+2. **Supervisor Deletion with Active Partnerships**
+   - When a supervisor is deleted while partnered in active projects, clear `coSupervisorId` from all affected projects
+   - Implementation: Clear `coSupervisorId` and `coSupervisorName` from all projects where supervisor is co-supervisor
+   - Called from supervisor deletion/deactivation methods

+3. **Capacity Validation at Acceptance Time**
+   - Re-validate supervisor capacity when accepting a partnership request (not just at request creation)
+   - Capacity may change between request creation and acceptance
+   - Implementation: Re-check `currentCapacity < maxCapacity` in `_acceptRequest()` method
+   - Return appropriate error if capacity is no longer available

+4. **Concurrent Requests for Same Project**
+   - Allow multiple pending requests for the same project
+   - When one request is accepted, automatically cancel all other pending requests for that project
+   - Implementation: `SupervisorPartnershipPairingService.cancelAllPendingRequestsForProject(projectId)`

 ---